PPatty666/Real_World_Water_Height_Detection/README.md

 This is a project in progress.
 We want to share some results from our experiments + difficulties we encountered. :nerd_face:

-It is worth noting that images were taken on the day of Hurricane Helene
+*It is worth noting that images were taken on the day of Hurricane Helene

-### Water Height Contour Analysis
+### :monocle_face:Water Height Contour Analysis
 ![contour_analysis_1](https://github.com/PPatty666/Real_World_Water_Height_Detection/blob/main/img/experimenting_contour1.jpg)